Arithmetic of fuzzy numbers and intervals -- a new perspective with examples

-for $\alpha\in J$.
-To see how the generalized inverse procedure works in practice let us consider the case of of a non-decreasing right-continuous function $f$ (which may serve as the left fuzzy component $\xi_l$ of a fuzzy interval $\xi$ as in \textit{Definition~\ref{def2}}).
+To see how concretely the generalized inverse procedure works in practice let us consider the case of a non-decreasing right-continuous function $f$ (which may serve as the left fuzzy endpoint $\xi_l$ of a fuzzy interval $\xi$ as in \textit{Definition~\ref{def2}}).